 “Assessment” is a term used in higher education to refer to an extended and on-going process of self-evaluation intended to establish for a school and the public that its educational programs are effective.
-Assessment data are used to improve courses, curricula, academic programs and many aspects of an institution’s life and practices.
+Assessment data is used to improve courses, curricula, and academic programs.
 All accredited institutions of higher learning engage in assessment activities.

 Phoenix Seminary embraces intentional, on-going assessment of our institutional effectiveness as a tangible manifestation of our commitment to Christian integrity and stewardship.
 To this end we seek to be an institution wisely using the resources God entrusts to us by becoming increasingly proficient and professional in accomplishing our mission.

 Because of this philosophy, the board, administration, faculty and staff of the Seminary have for many years engaged in various kinds of analysis of our effectiveness.
-Our 2015-17 Comprehensive Assessment Plan reflects commitments to best practices embodied in the standards of our two accrediting agencies: The Association of Theological Schools (ATS) and the Higher Learning Commission (HLC).
+Our 2021-23 Academic Assessment Plan reflects commitments to best practices embodied in the standards of our two accrediting agencies: The Association of Theological Schools (ATS) and the Higher Learning Commission (HLC).

-The assessment activities of the Seminary are overseen by the Assistant Dean of Assessment working with the Chief Academic Officer and the Assessment Committee—composed largely of full-time resident faculty and academic administrators.
-This arrangement helps ensure that all departments remain focused on our educational mission.
+The assessment activities of the Seminary are overseen by the Assistant Dean of Assessment working with the Provost and the Assessment Committee—composed largely of full-time resident faculty and administrative faculty.

-The nature and scope of assessment at Phoenix Seminary is indicated in the table of contents of our current year Comprehensive Institutional Assessment Plan:
+The nature and scope of academic assessment at Phoenix Seminary is indicated in the table of contents of our current year Academic Assessment Plan:

 Assessment Purpose and Goals at Phoenix Seminary